BuitenDeZone/EDMC_edsmquery/README.md

 Sends queries to EDSM.
 This plugin is meant to be used by other plugins.

+The plugin will automagically query edsm for known bodies whenever you enter a known system.

 ## Using in your plugin

 Make sure that edsmquery is in the EDMarketConnector's plugin folder.